Send Close Add comments: (status displays here)

 Most people prefer opinion, which requires no real skill, over logic, which requires more skill, is more constraining, and may result in conclusions that are not desired.

-4. An opinion on hyperbole and code words
+4. An opinion on hyperbole compared to code word models

 The ancient Greek word "ὑπερβολή""overshooting, superiority, excess" and, in geometry, a "hyperbola".
 The Greek word is the source of the English word "hyperbole" but has acquired the meaning of exaggerated statements that are not meant to be taken literally and are based on the personal opinion of the person inferring the "hyperbole".